SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-11.md

 is an assignment to self if `px` and `py` happen to point to the same thing.
 These less obvious assignments to self are the result of _aliasing_
 > Having more than one way to refer to an object.

 In general, code that operates on references or pointers to multiple objects of the same type needs to consider that the objects might be the same.
-In fact, the two objects need not even be declared to be of the same type if they're from the same hierarchy, because a base class reference or poiner can refer or point to an object of a derived class type:
+In fact, the two objects need not even be declared to be of the same type if they're from the same hierarchy, because a base class reference or pointer can refer or point to an object of a derived class type:
 ```C++
 class Base { ... };
 class Derived: public Base { ... };